 It can be difficult to accept that our workplace is changing.
 Sometimes we want to believe that the old way was just better.
 However, dwelling on the past and complaining about change just creates negativity in your workplace and will slow down your ability to get with the times.
 Keep an open mind, understand that change can be a good thing, and start adapting and finding innovative ways to operate in your new environment.

 “When the COVID -19 pandemic hit, an immediate change to our organization was our ability to safely interview new candidates.
 We’re all about face-to-face interactions, so I'll admit I was a little disheartened at first, but I quickly shifted to thinking about the benefits of the possible solutions.
 My team and I now utilize video conferencing to hold virtual hiring events and group interviews.
-This means we can interview candidates all over Southern California in one sitting, saving both time and money, while still hiring great people.” – Lisa Wetzel, Vice President, Southern California Multi-Family Division
+This means we can interview candidates all over Southern California in one sitting, saving both time and money, while still hiring great people.” – Marlo Brooks, Vice President, Northern California Multi-Family Division

 The best way to get your creative juices flowing is to think of a problem, write it down, and then just start jotting down solutions without any hesitation, erasing, or deleting.
 You might end up with 100 not so great ideas, but you’ll most likely have a couple good ones as well.
 Thinking creatively means accepting all of your ideas (the good and the bad) and using those to generate a great new approach to solving a problem.

 “During the hiring process, I was often encountering candidates who did not have access to a computer to complete their onboarding paperwork.
 So, I started bringing a tablet to interviews for them to use.
 This allowed my new hires to complete their onboarding paperwork faster than ever so they could start working right away.” – Juan Vasquez, Regional Maintenance Service Director, Southern California Multi-Family Division